main function for parameter estimation

 • 4 to add all model wrapper results for each evaluation, and all transformations if transform_sim is provided. (elements sim and sim_transformed in the returned list).

-[Deprecated] var_names is no longer supported, use var instead.
+[Deprecated] var is no longer supported, use var_to_simulate instead.

 Value